bcgov/nr-polaris-jenkins-shared-libraries/README.md

 2. Commit and push the changes, then run the pipeline to validate.

-3. Create a GitHub release (requires GitHub CLI) on Jenkins pipeline repo or use GitHub web side draft a new release to publish a new release
+3. Publish a new release for the Jenkins pipeline repository — either create it with the GitHub CLI or draft and publish it via the GitHub web UI.

 # References
 - Jenkins pipeline shared libraries documentation: https://www.jenkins.io/doc/book/pipeline/shared-libraries/